BeardedUnicorn/show-scraper/OVERVIEW.md

 # Tauri v2 ShowScraper – React + TypeScript App Plan

-A desktop app that scrapes multiple music-venue sites, normalizes events, dedupes & persists them, composes a Facebook-group post via an **OpenAI‑compatible API**, and publishes it through the Facebook Graph API.
+A desktop app that scrapes multiple music-venue sites, normalizes events, dedupes & persists them, composes a Facebook-group post via an **OpenAI‑compatible API**, and now hands drafts to humans for manual Facebook publishing.
 Built with **Tauri v2 (Rust backend)** and **React + TypeScript** frontend.

+> **Update:** The automated Facebook Graph API integration has been removed.
+Drafts are generated locally and operators copy them into Facebook groups before marking events as posted.

 ---